-• Remember that citing facts, sources, tables and figures derived from another source is a vitally important part of good scholarship; failure to do so constitutes plagiarism, as does use of unattributed copy/paste selections, even if you were the author of their source.
-You as author are responsible to the CEC for correctly citing your sources with completeness and accuracy.
-The CEC's consultant contract makes this clear and the penalties for not doing so (refer to the Contract, section II "Terms of Reference," subsection E "Plagiarism.")
+- Remember that citing facts, sources, tables and figures derived from another source is a vitally important part of good scholarship; failure to do so constitutes plagiarism, as does use of unattributed copy/paste selections, even if you were the author of their source. - You as author are responsible to the CEC for correctly citing your sources with completeness and accuracy.

 References can be handled either through footnotes or through end-of-sentence references.
 However, the choice of one or the other can depend on the nature and length of the document and whether there will be a complete bibliography at the end of it.
-In long documents, use end-of-sentence references plus a bibliography.
+In long documents, use end-ofsentence references plus a bibliography.
 Very short documents with no bibliography can have footnotes that present the complete sources on their first occurrence.